 Vanuatu’s largest island is known as its adventure playground.
-Espiritu Santo simply referred to as ‘Santo’, is the kind of tropical island there you could spend your entire vacation.
+Espiritu Santo simply referred to as ‘Santo’, is the kind of tropical island where you could spend your entire vacation.
 Santo was home to a large US military base during WWII.
-With the base came thousands of troops, paved roads, airpstrips and those familiar Quonset huts which can still be seen around Luganville.
+With the base came thousands of troops, paved roads, airstrips and those familiar Quonset huts which can still be seen around Luganville.
 These days, Santo is famous for its pristine white sand beaches, crystal clear blue holes and WWII relics hiding beneath the gentle waves.

 Where To Stay In Espiritu Santo?

 This really depends if you’re coming to Santo for the diving, the beaches or both.
 If you are planning to dive the SS President Coolidge and Million Dollar Point, I recommend staying in Luganville for this portion of your trip.
 If you’re not diving, there is no need to stay around town and you should head straight to the beaches on the east coast of the island.
 Here are a few options:

 Luganville: I stayed at the Deco Stop Lodge, a recently renovated hotel commanding fantastic views from a hill overlooking Luganville and its bay.
 The lodge is centered around a lush tropical garden, just a 10-minute walk from town.
 Families, couples, and even backpackers are accommodated for, with clean rooms equipped with hot showers, fans, towels and some even with air conditioning.
 You’ll be greeted with an ice cold welcome drink at the reception and a free continental breakfast is served on the poolside deck.
 Other meals can be ordered and tours can be booked.
 Like all businesses in Vanuatu, a 5% surcharge will be added for credit card payments so cash is better, and the free wifi could use a little boost.
 But other than that, this place is a real bargain!